Relrin/praxis/docs/commands.md

 | `--vector` | bool | `false` | Enable vector-enhanced scoring (requires `vector` feature) |
 | `--vector-weight` | float | `0.30` | Weight for vector similarity in hybrid score (0.0-1.0) |

+### Inclusion cascade

+Files are allocated into one of five inclusion modes, tried in order until one fits the remaining budget:

+1. **Full** — entire file content
+2. **Focused** — only task-relevant line ranges (imports + symbols matching the task description, with context padding).
+Falls back to the next level if the focused cost is ≥80% of full cost (not worth the gaps).
+Output includes `// Lines N-M` headers and `// ...` gap markers between ranges.
+3. **Signature** — function, struct, and class signatures with line numbers (e.g. `fn score_file(...) -> f64 (lines 42-108)`)
+4. **Summary** — a one-line description of the file
+5. **Skipped** — excluded from the bundle

+The symbol graph only includes symbols from files at summary or skipped level — files at full, focused, or signature level already expose their symbols directly.

 ### --vector flag

 When `--vector` is provided, praxis runs incremental vector indexing and blends semantic similarity with deterministic scores.
 See [vector-indexing.md](vector-indexing.md) for details.